Adam-Lechnos/windows-enforcer/README.md

 **IMPORTANT** Never change the name of the file, `script\batch\first_run_enforcement_checks.bat`, either within the NAS directory or locally on any client.
 If the 'First Run Enforcement Checks' scheduled task is ever deleted or modified, the above steps should be followed.

+### Tamper Protection
+Each client runtime will ensure the following OS Settings and Windows Filesystem Permissions
+* Enable Audit logging for logon and logoff events -both success and failures
+* Lock down the directory, `C:\Scripts` with only read and list access by non-Admins within the `Users` group.
+* Scheduled tasks are only viewable/modifiable by Admins.

 ### Feature Flags
 The First Run Enforcement Script contains a feature flag folder, editable on the NAS enforcement folder, `\scripts\batch\featureFlags-first-run_enforcement_checks`
 Each file may be set to ON by updating the appended name accordingly.